MYSTERY SCIENCE THEATER 3000

 Never thought of hiring researchers to do the kitchen cabinet analysis.
 We did it the old-fashioned way: you buy the cabinets and you hang them.”

 • Crow mistakenly identifies the kid who starts the fire as Brandon Cruz of “Courtship of Eddie’s Father.”
 He does look a little like Cruz, but it’s actually another child actor, Steven Chaikelson.
-He had a very short career (he only has two credits on the IMDB) and with his terrible acting in this movie, you can see why.
+He had a very short career, and with his terrible acting in this movie, you can see why.
 By the way, the little girl playing his sister Debbie is his real-life sister Janice.
-Her career was a little longer (but not much).
+Her career was a little longer–but not much.

 • You can see that Henry Fonda and Ava Gardner pretty much phoned their parts in.
 Probably were on the set for a day or two at most.